 3.7 Description of application seven: Broadband Direct-Air-to-Ground Communications (BDA2CG)

-A broadband DA2GC system constitutes an application for various types of telecommunications services, internet access and mobile multimedia services.
-It aims to provide access to broadband communication services during continental flights (via fixed or WiFi-based onboard connectivity network and/or via GSMOBA and in the future possibly also via 3G and/or 4G) on a Europe-wide basis.
-The overall end-to-end system architecture of the broadband DA2G communication system is illustrated in Figure 1.
+A broadband DA2GC system constitutes an application for various types of telecommunications services, such as internet access and mobile multimedia services.
+It aims to provide access to broadband communication services during continental flights The overall end-to-end system architecture of the broadband DA2G communication system is briefly illustrated in Figure 1.
 The request for spectrum is related to the direct air-to-ground radio solution.

 Figure 1: System architecture for broadband DA2G communication

-The terrestrial BDA2GC system is based on the 3GPP LTE (also called E-UTRA) standard (Rel.
+One of the terrestrial BDA2GC systems under investigation is based on the 3GPP LTE (also called E-UTRA) standard (Rel.
 8 or higher), as described in more detail in ETSI TR 103 054.
-The general characteristics of the DA2GC RF and digital baseband signals are also based on the LTE specification.To adapt the LTE systemfunctionalities to the DA2GC link specifics, some modifications are required.
+There are also systems based up on UMTS and other techniques..
+Some modifications are required for the LTE based system.
 In particular synchronization algorithms as well as the maximum OBU Tx power are to be modified compared to terrestrial mobile radio usage in order to cope with high Doppler frequency shift caused by aircraft speed and large cell sizes.
 In addition the BS antenna adjustment has to be matched to cover typical aircraft altitudes between 3 and 12 km by up-tilt of vertical diagrams.
 Ongoing investigations will determine whether further modifications are required.

-The main application field would be Air Passenger Communications (APC), e.g. WiFi or GSM based internet/company intranet access, data synchronization and voice communication.
-In addition the system could also support Airline Administrative Communications services (AAC).
+The main application field would be Air Passenger Communications (APC) for entertainment purposes, e.g. WiFi or GSM based internet/company intranet access, data synchronization and voice communication.
 The envisaged broadband DA2GC system is not intended to be used for safety-relevant communications such as Air Traffic Control (ATC) and related services.

 Justification

 Mobile customers expect to be connected everywhere, every time, with all kind of mobile devices.
-The implementation of a BDA2GC system in Europe would enable to cover a currently almost uncovered area, namely onboard aircraft.
-European airlines have great interest to offer internet services to their flight passengers in their continental fleets as soon as possible.
+The implementation of a terrestrial BDA2GC system in Europe could complement the already existing satellite based services which are currently being offered onboard aircraft.
+Some European airlines have great interest to offer internet services to their flight passengers in their continental fleets as soon as possible.
 The costs for the aircraft installation and maintenance are a key issue.
-In particular with regard to the antenna, a terrestrial solution has a clear advantage compared to satellite connection.

-Latest air traffic statistics and forecasts from Eurocontrol confirm former forecasts referred to in ETSI TR 103 054.
-Studies on air passenger demand for onboard connectivity are not publicly available, but accessible presentations highlight that “air passenger demand for onboard connectivity will grow” and that “IFEC will have an important influence on airline choice”.

 Currently, there is no spectrum designated for BDA2GC in Europe.
-In order to allow European citizens and airlines to profit from the social and economic benefits of the implementation of such a system, a spectrum designation on a Europe-wide basis would be necessary.
+In order to allow European citizens and airlines to profit from the social and economic benefits of the implementation of a terrestrial system, a spectrum designation on a Europe-wide basis would be necessary.
 It should also be noted that in continental US an Air to Ground system has been successfully established with more than 1.100 commercial aircraft equipped so far.

-The band 1452-1492 MHz is favourable for BDA2GC as it has a great potential for CEPT-wide harmonisation and offers enough bandwidth to cover the whole spectrum demand
+The band 1452-1492 MHz is an alternative for BDA2GC as it has a great potential for CEPT-wide harmonisation and offers enough bandwidth to cover the whole spectrum demand

 Spectrum requirements